2-descent for Bloch--Kato Selmer groups and rational points on hyperelliptic curves I: The Chabauty--Coleman--Kim method

 \subsection{Galois cohomology of number fields}

-We first recall the conjectural description of the Galois cohomology of global Galois representations coming from geometry \cite{BK}. \begin{conjecture}[Bloch--Kato] Let $S_0$ be a finite set of primes, and suppose $\mathcal{X}$ is a proper regular model of $X$ over $\mathbb{Z}_{S_0 }$.
+We first recall the conjectural description of the Galois cohomology of global Galois representations coming from geometry \cite{BK}. \begin{conjecture}[Bloch--Kato] Let $S_0$ be a finite set of primes, and suppose $\mathcal{X}$ is a proper regular model over $\mathbb{Z}_{S_0 }$ of a smooth projective variety $X/\Q $.
 Then the \'etale regulator

 is an isomorphism. \end{conjecture} Although we will mostly be interested in Galois cohomology for Galois representations of negative weight, the following form of Poitou--Tate duality will allow us to restrict to the above conjecture when the weight is non-negative, i.e. when $m\geq 2r$.
 Note that in this case the left-hand side is zero by definition, and hence the conjecture says that if $m\geq 2r$, then